A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation

 \section{Newton continuation}

 In the case that direct use of Newton's method to find $\phi$ fails to converge, the standard alternative is Newton continuation, also known as applying the load in steps.
 This section briefly describes Newton continuation before we return to a description of UBN.
-Newton continuation is also used to make graphs of load-displacement relationships, but in this paper we assume that the problem under consideration is to determine a single final configuration rather than an entire loading path.

-The basic form of Newton continuation is quite straightforward: a sequence of parameters $0=\lambda_0<\lambda_1<\cdots<\lambda_N=1$ is chosen, and a sequence of displacement vectors $\u_0,\u_1,\ldots,\u_N$ is computed, in which for each $k$, $\u_k$ is the solution to the discretized \eref{eq:varform} in the case that $(\phi_0(\XX)-\XX,\b,\t_0)$ are replaced by $\lambda_k\cdot(\phi_0(\XX)-\XX,\b,\t_0)$.
+The basic form of Newton continuation is quite straightforward: a sequence of parameters $0=\tau_0<\tau_1<\cdots<\tau_N=1$ is chosen, and a sequence of displacement vectors $\u_0,\u_1,$\\ $\ldots,\u_N$ is computed, in which for each $k$, $\u_k$ is the solution to the discretized \eref{eq:varform} in the case that $(\phi_0(\XX)-\XX,\b,\t_0)$ are replaced by $\tau_k\cdot(\phi_0(\XX)-\XX,\b,\t_0)$.
 Solution $\u_0$ (corresponding to absence of loads) is identically $\bz$.
+(In the case that additional information is available about the final solution, one might be able to formulate a better initial guess for $\u$; however, $\u_0=\bz$ is the default value for most continuation codes.)
 Solution $\u_k$ is found via Newton's method, where $\u_{k-1}$ is used as the initial guess.
-The final deformed configuration is given by $\u_N$ since $\lambda_N=1$.
+The final deformed configuration is given by $\u_N$ since $\tau_N=1$.
 Note also that it is possible to accept a low-accuracy (not fully converged) solution for $\u_k$ when $k<N$ since it is presumably not necessary to achieve high accuracy for intermediate results that are not part of the ultimate answer.

 In some cases, a straight linear parametrization of the load path (as in the previous paragraph) is not feasible.
-In this case, one must construct a nonlinear parametrization $(\phi_{NLP}(\XX;\lambda), \b_{NLP}(\XX;\lambda), \t_{0,NLP}(\XX;\lambda))$ with the property that $\phi_{LP}(\XX;0)=\XX$ while $\phi_{LP}(\XX;1)=\phi_0(\XX)$ and similarly for the other load terms.
+In this case, one must construct a nonlinear parametrization $(\phi_{NLP}(\XX;\tau), \b_{NLP}(\XX;\tau), \t_{0,NLP}(\XX;\tau))$ with the property that $\phi_{NLP}(\XX;0)=\XX$ while $\phi_{NLP}(\XX;1)=\phi_0(\XX)$ and similarly for the other load terms.
 Examples of nonlinear parametrizations are given later in the paper.